ClarkAH/ProQEXAFS-GUI/README.md

 conda update scipy

-conda update -yc GSECARS xraylarch
+conda install -yc GSECARS xraylarch

 Finally, the program internally uses some data that is stored in a Xray Database for elements.
 Download the following: https://github.com/scikit-beam/XrayDB